 Processes containing dependencies and that were built with Studio versions prior to v2018.3 continue to execute with Robot v2018.3.
 The runtime rule for such projects is set to Lowest Applicable Version .

-When opening a project created before v2018.3 with no dependency, an alert in the Output panel notifies you of missing dependencies.
+project.json file.
+When opening such projects, an alert in the Output panel notifies you of missing dependencies.
 UiPath packages delivered locally with Studio are added as dependencies with the Strict runtime rule.
 The latest version of such packages is automatically set.

 Workflows containing invalid activities cannot be saved.
 Install the needed dependency and then save the project.